sms021019/CSE320/README.md

 termination of `deet` itself.

-`Deet` should use the `sigsuspend()` system call in order to suspend execution while waiting for a process to transition to the `PSTATE_DEAD` state.
+`Deet` should use the `sigsuspend()` system call in order to suspend execution while waiting for a process to transition to the specified state or to terminate.

 `Deet` should use the `getline()` function to read user input (from the standard input stream).
 It may use `fprintf()`, `fputc()`, and the like to emit output